autonomys/subspace-docs/docs/farming-&-staking/staking/intro.md

 ### Operator hardware requirements

 :::note
-The hardware requirements have not been benchmarked, and these are our best estimates.
-We would appreciate your feedback if you feel that the requirements listed here are too high or too low.
+The hardware requirements have been reduced from the first Stake Wars in order to encourage as much participation as possible.
+Most likely these will be higher in mainnet.
 :::

 **CPU**: